 The finishing layer of your floor is the main barrier between the fine bare wood surface underneath and the dirt and dust.
-So, the best preventive strategy is purchasing a floor with thick and resistant layer of finishing product or hiring experts to apply that onto your already existing installation.
-With so much choice on the market it is easy to find the right option of finishing product, depending on the wood specie, but make sure you chose high quality.
+So, the best preventive strategy is purchasing a floor with a thick and resistant layer of finishing product or hiring experts to apply that onto your already existing installation.
+With so much choice on the market it is easy to find the right option of finishing product, depending on the wood species, but make sure you chose high quality.

 If you can’t get used to the not-wearing-shoes rule, place mats and rugs in strategic places.
-Door mats on all the entrance ways and doors, inside and outside, hopefully will catch a big amount of dirt and dust and prevent the floor from scratching largely.
+Door mats on all the entrance ways and doors, inside and outside, hopefully, will catch a big amount of dirt and dust and prevent the floor from scratching largely.
 In addition, the less dirt is entering your home, the less build-ups under furniture and into the gaps of the floor you will end up.
-And this means the less need of deep cleaning.
-And since we are on the cleaning topic, this leads us to:
+And this means the less need for deep cleaning.

 It all depends on your personal preferences and needs and the traffic and dose of everyday use your floor experiences.
 Daily, weekly or every other week, just be sure you use a broom with soft bristles to remove the dirt without causing more scratches.
 Use the vacuum cleaner occasionally, when you feel your floor needs more heavy-duty cleaning.
 And as for mopping – try to use a completely clean mop, otherwise, the previously collected dirt particles will scratch the surface additional.